Patron-member only article as a thank you to our Patrons who keep the AP website FREE. Join the growing Alabama Pioneers community – –or

 In the flower garden of Mr. R. McQueen, of Hayneville, pecan trees and green roses flourish.
 The Pecans are produced in abundance every year, with a flavor but little inferior to the commercial nut.

-The Demopolis News tells of: “Wash Venable, a colored man of Tuscaloosa, administered on his father-in-law’s estate, which consisted of no assests.
+The Demopolis News tells of: “Wash Venable, a colored man of Tuscaloosa, administered on his father-in-law’s estate, which consisted of no assets.
 Wash claimed that the estate was in debt, and he has been working his two brothers in law, aged respectively 16 and 18, for some time past for the purpose of paying off the liabilities.”

 Last Sunday, Mr. Thos.
 Garrett, of Ball Play, in Cherokee, lost his house, household and kitchen furniture and provisions by fire.
 Mr. Garret is nearly 70 years old and will feel severely this loss.

-Speed has removed Mr. W. L. Lewis, the very efficient superintendent of education in Talladega county.
+Speed has removed Mr. W. L. Lewis, the very efficient superintendent of education in Talladega County.

 Speed has appointed Rev. Thos.
-A. Cook superintendent of education in Talladega county.
+A. Cook superintendent of education in Talladega County.

 The removal of Mr. Lewis as superintendent of education in Talladega county occasioned surprise and regret among the people of the county.

 A. J. Sivley respectfully announces himself as a candidate for the office of Treasurer of Jefferson County at the ensuing November election.